What is Kybella and how is it used?

 General information about the safe and effective use of KYBELLA.

-This leaflet summarizes the most important information about KYBELLA.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 If you would like more information, talk to your healthcare provider.
-You can ask your pharmacist or healthcare provider for more information about KYBELLA that is written for health professionals.
+You can ask your pharmacist or healthcare provider for more information about KYBELLA® that is written for health professionals.

 What are the ingredients in KYBELLA?